LucasBandeira-MJ/Rocketseat-ignite-chapter-2/README.md

 ## Links

-This project is deployed on netlify, to test it out click the link below.
+This project has been deployed to netlify, to test it out click the link below.

 [DTMoney](https://lucas-dtmoney.netlify.app/)